 string

 ID of the closed browser session (starts with pbs_).
-The session must have been part of an agent with persist_browser_session=true
+The session must have had generate_browser_profile enabled or been started from a saved profile

 Pass browser_profile_id when running an agent to restore the saved state.
 Skyvern restores cookies, localStorage, and session files before the first step runs.